sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 ### Deeper analysis of Tenant Objects

-So if we click on the first object, that is the owner of the tenant we see that there are no inbound objects associated with it, however, that is not the case with the other two application objects.
+When we click on the first object (the owner of the tenant), we see that there are no inbound objects associated with it, however, that is not the case with the other two application objects.

 They appear to have transitive object controllers even though they don’t have any explicit or unrolled object controllers associated with them.

-So let us pick the ITOps-App and find out the transitive object controllers associated with it.
+Let us pick the ITOps-App and find out the transitive object controllers associated with it.

 Upon clicking on the transitive object controllers property, we get another beautiful graphical view of all objects in the tenant that can possibly have control over the ITOps-App object.

 ![upload-image]({{ "/assets/imgs/notes/tenant.png" | relative_url }})

-The are two objects that can have control of the ITOps-App.
+The two objects that can have control of the ITOps-App are:

 1. [kanaaaaftgmail.onmicrosoft.com](http://kanaaaaftgmail.onmicrosoft.com/) ITOps-App
 2. [jeffreybrown@kanaaaaftgmail.onmicrosoft.com](mailto:jeffreybrown@kanaaaaftgmail.onmicrosoft.com)